 This figure displays the % change in welfare for countries in several scenarios.
-In panel (A), we compare always to the case where the policy is laissez-faire (i.e. welfare gain of optimal standards/tariffs starting from no standards/no tariffs).
-The left figure computes the welfare gain of each country j when: j j sets optimal regulation unilaterally (x-axis); and ii) all trade partners except for j set their optimal standards (y-axis).
-The right figure does the same for optimal tariffs.
-In panel (B), we compare the welfare gain for each country when all countries of move from the current policy (currently estimated standards/measured tariffs) to either optimal standards (y-axis).
-In all cases, after altering policy through either \hat{g}{ij} or \hat{t}{ij} , we then compute \hat{J}j , \hat{w}j , \hat{y}j and $\hat{g}{ij}(i \neq j)$ as a response, which produces the equivalent variation in income according to (74).
+We compare always to the case where the policy is laissez-faire (i.e. welfare gain of optimal standards starting from no standards).
+Welfare changes are computed using the estimated parameters described in Section 4.1 and hat algebra: we measure the welfare impact of moving from the starting point to the optimal standard relative to moving from the starting point to $g{jj} = 1$, thus identifying the welfare change from $g{jj} = 1$ to the optimal restrictiveness.
+The left figure computes the welfare gain of each country j when: i) j sets optimal regulation unilaterally (x-axis); and ii) all trade partners except for j set their optimal standards (y-axis).
+In the right panel, we decompose the welfare gain from spillovers, assuming all trade partners except j change their standards.
+First, we compute the % change in welfare when the terms of trade channel is shut down (y-axis) and then when the entry channel is shut down (x-axis).
+In all cases, after altering policy through \hat{g}{jj} , we then compute \hat{J}j , \hat{w}j , \hat{y}j and $\hat{g}{ij}(i \neq j)$ as a response, which produces the equivalent variation in income according to (77).
+When we shut down a channel, we assume the "hat-change" in that channel is equal to 1.